terascope/standard-assets/docs/asset/operations/flatten_object.md

 By default arrays are not descended into, they are copied over as a value.
 Set `flatten_arrays` to break them apart too.
 An empty object or array has no leaves to flatten to, so it is always kept as a value.

+Only plain objects are dissolved.
+Anything carrying a prototype of its own is kept whole under a single key, including a `Date`, a `Buffer`, a `Map`, a `Set`, a `RegExp`, a class instance, and a nested `DataEntity`. `null` and `undefined` are leaf values too, so their keys survive with the value intact rather than being dropped.

 ## Usage

 ### Flatten every nested object in a record